Sovereign Grant Act 2011: Finances

 The King and the Prince of Wales also receive private income through the Duchy of Lancaster and Duchy of Cornwall.

 The Sovereign Grant only accounts for one part of the total cost of running the monarchy.
 The Sovereign Grant does not cover the costs of police and military security and of armed services ceremonial duties nor does it cover the costs of royal ceremonies or local government costs for royal visits.
 These are generally paid by government from public tax receipts.
+It was estimated by the Treasury that the 10 days of mourning and state funeral of Elizabeth II in 2022 cost the government £162 million, and that the coronation of Charles III and Camilla in 2023 cost £72 million.